drublic/drublic/src/posts/55-conceptual-components/article.md

 ### Use-Cases for Higher-Order Components

-The main reason for me to use Higher-Order Components is that they help you to separate the business logic or controlling logic from the presentation.
+The main reason for me to use Higher-Order Components is that they help to separate the business logic or controlling logic from the presentation.
 This pattern enforces [Separation of Concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) and helps to implement the [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle).

-A lot of advocacy around the topic of Hooks is as follows: You can use state within your Function-Component, so you don't need to use a HOC for that.
+A lot of advocacy around the topic of hooks is as follows: You can use state within your Function-Component, so you don't need to use a HOC for that.
 Same goes for lifecycle logic and hooks based on `useEffect` and others.
 Lately I have seen a lot of developers doing exactly this: They put their local state into the Presentation Component and any lifecycle method is handled within this one component.

-For a long time I was on the same track but now for me this is not a good idea in most cases.
+For a long time I was on the same track.
+Working more and more with hooks I came to the conclusion: This is not a good idea in most cases.

 > The disadvantage to hooks is that if you use them incorrectly, you could spread logic that could be self-contained in one place across all the components in your app, opening up lots of opportunities to forget things or to spread duplicated bugs into a thousand places in your app instead of just one.